Attic Lift

 Attic lift platform

-Overall size of the platform needs to be slightly smaller than the hole you’ve made in the floor of the attic.
-Ideally, you want about 1/2” of space all the way around; so that you can make sure the lift will fit in it smoothly.
-Avoid going with a much bigger gap though, for safety.
+The overall size of the platform needs to be slightly smaller than the hole you’ve made in the attic floor.
+Ideally, you want about 1/2” of space all the way around so that you can make sure the lift will fit in it smoothly.
+For safety, avoid going with a much bigger gap.

 The Mechanism

-To provide power for your attic lift, you’re going to need an electric wire rope hoist.
+You will need an electric wire rope hoist to provide power for your attic lift.
 These can be purchased for as little as $69.99, which will lift 220 pounds.
-Even so, I think you might want to spring for a little better one.
-Just like buying a winch for a four-wheel-drive vehicle, it’s always better to buy a bigger one than you think you’ll need.
+Even so, you might want to spring for a little better one.
+Like buying a winch for a four-wheel-drive vehicle, it’s always better to buy a bigger one than you think you’ll need.

-One precaution when looking at these, is to always check if the manufacturer’s rating is with a single or double line.
+One precaution when looking at these is always to check if the manufacturer’s rating is with a single or double line.
 A single line means that the steel cable from the joist is going directly to the item being lifted, in this case, the attack lift.
-Adding a pulley at the platform, and then running the wire rope from the hoist down through that pulley and back up to the hoist is called double line.
-This allows the hoist to lift double the weight, but it will operate at half the lifting speed.
+Adding a pulley at the platform, running the wire rope from the hoist down through that pulley, and back up to the hoist is called a double line.
+This allows the hoist to lift double the weight but will operate at half the lifting speed.

-Even though it is quicker to use the hoist single line, without a pulley, I’d recommend adding the pulley and using it as a double line.
-Your hoist may be able to handle the weight without doing this, but this gives you a greater safety margin.
+Even though using the hoist single line without a pulley is quicker, I’d recommend adding the pulley and using it as a double line.
+Your hoist may be able to handle the weight without doing this, but this gives you a more significant safety margin.

-The difficult thing to do here is to mount your hoist in a way that the weight isn’t being held by the rafters, but rather by the wall.
-To do so, you’ll need to build a sturdy L bracket, to mount the hoist to, which can attach to the wall.
-If you are going to attach it to the rafters as well, make it long enough that it can attach to several, spreading the weight.
+The tricky thing to do here is to mount your hoist so that the rafters aren’t holding the weight but rather by the wall.
+To do so, you’ll need to build a sturdy L bracket to mount the hoist, which can attach to the wall.
+If you attach it to the rafters, make it long enough to attach to several, spreading the weight.

 One last thing you should do with your attic lift is to paint the area on the floor where it comes down yellow.
-This is a warning sign not to put anything where the lift is, so that whatever would otherwise be placed there won’t be in the way of the lift.
-As an alternative, you could store something easily moveable there, like your trash can, keeping people from piling other things in that place.
+This is a warning sign not to put anything where the lift is so that whatever would otherwise be placed there won’t be in the way of the lift.
+Alternatively, you could store something easily moveable there, like your trash can, keeping people from piling other things in that place.

 An Attic Lift in Your Home

-If you can’t install an attic lift in your garage for some reason, you can still install one in your home. ideally, this would be in a closet, much like an elevator.
+If you can’t install an attic lift in your garage for some reason, you can still install one in your home.
+Ideally, this would be in a closet, much like an elevator.
 But you probably don’t have room for this.
-That leaves putting your attic lift in the middle of a hallway somewhere, much like people do with an attic ladder.
+That leaves you putting your attic lift somewhere in the middle of a hallway, much like people do with an attic ladder.
 You will probably have to remove a section of the floor joist for this, just as we did in the garage version.

 The main difference in doing this is that you won’t be able to use a rail for the attic lift.
-Rather, the platform will need some sort of hanger for the cable from the hoist to attach to.
-In the drawing below, the hanger consists of a piece of steel or iron pipe, with an eye bolt attached in the middle and holes in the ends for cables to be strung through.
-Those cables are attached in turn to the four corners of the platform.
+Instead, the platform will need some hanger to attach the cable from the hoist.
+In the drawing below, the hanger consists of a steel or iron pipe, with an eye bolt attached in the middle and holes in the ends for cables to be strung.
+Those cables are connected in turn to the four corners of the platform.

 platform, free hanging, eye bolt, hanger pipe